 Many companies will simply ignore negative reviews.
 Others will explain that they have incorporated feedback and improved their operations.

 This was the last step that separated the average and the exceptional.

 Four key aspects influenced my selection for the best registered agent to represent your North Carolina LLC.

 The company’s available services and features were the first things that I evaluated.
 Other factors, such as cost and ease of use, customer support, etc., don’t really matter if a company doesn’t offer the required services that North Carolina registered agents expect.
 I reviewed the different companies as a shopper and consumer would.

 My own needs for finding a good registered agent were considered.
 I asked myself, is this a registered agent service that I would be comfortable working with?
 Do they provide the features that I need for my business?

 These were the aspects I considered:

-Is the registered agent able to give you access to documents online?
-Or can you simply mail them to your North Carolina registered street address?
+- Is the registered agent able to give you access to online documents?
+Or do they mail them to your North Carolina registered street address?

-Is there a privacy guarantee or insurance against identity theft provided by the registered agent?
+- Is there a privacy guarantee provided by the registered agent?

-Is the registered agent also able to provide a cheap LLC formation service, or is their LLC formation (limited liability company) their best product/service?
+- Is the registered agent also able to provide an affordable LLC formation service, or is their LLC formation service any good?